Retired Not Out, Paul Chappell's Journal

 As you get closer to New Brighton, keep looking up the side streets for The Magazine pub, it’s easy to spot.
 It’s often in the beer guide (it’s in the 2026 edition) and has won numerous Camra Wirral awards.
 I had a pint of Trappers Hat bitter (brewed by Brimstage) and a good rest.

 While walking along the prom I was hoping to see the Isle of Man ferry depart.
 It left while I was supping my pint.
 When I got back to the prom you could see it disappearing into the distance, too far away for a photo.
 Not only that, up-river I could see a roll on/roll off ferry berthing at the Birkenhead ferry terminal.
-Again, too far to photograph.
-Not fair.
+I missed two ships passing.

 Magazine Hotel, New Brighton